The Efficiency Frontier: Classical Shadows versus Direct Quantum Measurement: Methods

-\item The number of measurements required in this example differs due to the use of a different type of observable.
+The number of measurements required in this example differs due to the use of a different type of observable.
 To estimate the sufficient number of measurements, we must employ the shadow norm of the observable, as introduced in \cite{huang2020predicting}.
 However, this reference only provides a computational method for evaluating the shadow norm of Pauli-form observables.
 In our case, the shadow norm is replaced by the infinity norm, which can be shown to correspond to the worst-case scenario.
 In \cite{huang2020predicting}, an upper bound on the shadow norm is provided for observables expressed as linear combinations of Pauli operators, measured under Pauli measurement settings.
-However, this upper bound is not readily applicable to observables represented by large matrices, unless these matrices are decomposed into Pauli form—an operation that incurs significant additional computational cost.To address this, we demonstrate that when the sparsity $k \ll 2^n$, the upper bound can be directly approximated by the infinity norm.
+However, this upper bound is not readily applicable to observables represented by large matrices unless these matrices are decomposed into Pauli form, which incurs significant additional computational cost.To address this, we demonstrate that when the sparsity $k \ll 2^n$, the upper bound can be directly approximated by the infinity norm.
 We then estimate this infinity norm using statistical methods, leading to an approximate upper bound expression that depends only on the sparsity $k$ and the number of qubits $n$.
 With this approximation, the computation of the shadow norm becomes straightforward.
-By substituting the estimated upper bound into the expression for the required number of measurements $N$, we can effectively estimate the quantum resources needed for the task. \\ \item The classical computational resources required are comparable to those for Pauli-form observables.
+By substituting the estimated upper bound into the expression for the required number of measurements $N$, we can effectively estimate the quantum resources needed for the task.

+The classical computational resources required are comparable to those for Pauli-form observables.
 However, when dealing with large Hermitian matrix observables, matrix multiplications become unavoidable.
 To reduce resource consumption and accelerate computations, we employ sparse matrix techniques.
-As in previous cases, the number of floating-point operations (FLOPs) is determined by implementing and analyzing the corresponding computational procedures in code. \end{itemize}
+As in previous cases, the number of floating-point operations (FLOPs) is determined by implementing and analyzing the corresponding computational procedures in code.